70 Astronomy

 Textbooks

-This is a British Columbia created resource.Astronomy – 1st Canadian Edition (CC BY) by Jennifer Kirkey
+This is a British Columbia created resource.Astronomy – 1st Canadian Edition by Department of Physics and Astronomy at Douglas College and OpenStax and Jennifer Kirkey (CC BY).

 The first Canadian edition of an introduction to astronomy open textbook.
 It was adapted from the Astronomy open textbook published by OpenStax by Jennifer Kirkey at Douglas College.

-This is a British Columbia created resource.BCIT Astronomy 7000: A Survey of Astronomy (CC BY)
+This is a British Columbia created resource.BCIT Astronomy 7000: A Survey of Astronomy by OpenStax (CC BY).

 An adaptation of the Canadian edition of the Astronomy originally published by OpenStax for courses at the British Columbia Institute of Technology.